LaunchCoderGirlSTL/web_group_cohort/project_intro.md

 You are also expected to work 10-15 hours outside of the meetups, people who have done really well have put in up to 20-25 hours a week.

+We will be building an Angular project complete with a CSS framework.
+You will also need to interact with an external API to get data or to help display something cool on the page.
+LaunchCode estimates you will spend around 100 hours on this project, but we will be doing some of this together to help get people kicked off

 [Home](/web_group_cohort/project_track)